omeka/omeka-s-enduser/docs/sites/site_pages.md

 If you decide you do not want to create the page, click the "Cancel" button.

 ## Browse pages
-The pages tab (once you have at least one page) will display all of your pages in their navigation order.
+The Pages tab (once you have at least one page) will display all of your pages in their navigation order.
 Child pages will display below the parent page with a `-` before the page title.

 Every page is listed with its Title, buttons to view (box with an arrow coming out), edit (pencil), or delete (trash can) the page, and the page's slug.